 We know that staying active can be good for our overall health and well-being, but can it prevent infectious diseases commonly experienced in winter like the Flu?

 As we prepare for the onslaught of cooler weather heading into Winter we inevitably prepare for a greater risk of illness.
-You would’ve probably seen the most recent Quadrivalent 4 strain flu vaccinations rolled out in local GP clinics and pharmacies, but there are other ways we can fend off the Flu in addition to traditional methods.
+You will probably soon notice the rollout of flu vaccinations rolled out in local GP clinics and pharmacies for this year, but there are other ways we can fend off the Flu in addition to traditional methods.

 Those under 65 years of age who engage in moderate physical activity are likely to reduce their risk of incurring a upper respiratory tract infection by approximately 20–45% compared with those who maintain a sedentary lifestyle.